ZachSaucier/sveltekit-blog/src/lib/posts/heading-links-example.md

 ---
-title: "Automatic heading links in mdsvex"
+title: 'Automatic heading links in mdsvex'
-date: "2021-10-26"
+date: '2021-10-26'
-updated: "2021-11-01"
+updated: '2021-11-01'
 categories:
-  - "sveltekit"
+  - 'sveltekit'
-  - "markdown"
+  - 'markdown'
-coverImage: "/images/jefferson-santos-fCEJGBzAkrU-unsplash.jpg"
+# coverImage: "/images/jefferson-santos-fCEJGBzAkrU-unsplash.jpg"
 coverWidth: 16
 coverHeight: 9
 excerpt: Check out how heading links work with this starter in this post.